xlambein/xlambein.github.io/pages/recipes/crepes.md

 2. Incorporate the milk progressively, stirring well until smooth.

-3. If possible, leave the dough to rest for a few minutes, up to a few hours.
+3. If possible, leave the dough to rest for 1--2 hours.

 4. Heat up a pan on medium-high, and grease up when warm.